Bobo doll experiment: Results

-Social Learning Theory
+Social learning theory

 The findings of these experiments support the principles of social learning theory proposed by Bandura.
 His research found that behavior is influenced by observing the behavior of others and imitating it.
 Central to this theory is the idea that the inclination to imitate behavior increases with the presence of an admirable model.
-Models are a crucial component to the learning of new behaviors and achieving change across different institutions.
+Models are a crucial component to the learning of new behaviors and achieving change across different institutions, they drive individuals to shape their own behavior after the actions of models.
 Unlike behaviorism, in which learning is directly influenced by reinforcement and punishment, social learning theory suggests that watching others be rewarded and punished can indirectly influence behavior.
 This is known as vicarious reinforcement.
 If a model receives validation for exhibiting certain behaviors, someone who looks up to the model will be likelier to imitate those behaviors to receive the same validation.
 The role of vicarious reinforcement is shown through the Bobo Doll Experiment, which demonstrates how the behavior of adults easily influences children.
 During the experiment, adults received praise for their aggressive behavior, and as a result, the likelihood of the children striking the doll increased.
 However, when adults were punished for behaving aggressively towards the doll, the children stopped hitting the doll.
+The Bobo Doll experiment enhanced people's understanding of the factors and issues that contribute to aggression.